 What would the world be like if our future leaders led with care, valued all living things and had great respect for themselves and others?
 What if they became aware of how we each play a part in evolution?
 What if they spent more time in Nature where they could discover their place in the world?
 What if it made them aware of their potentials?
 We believe the outcomes would be significantly positive and noticeable.

-By bringing kids into this connection, we allow nature and animals to:
+By bringing young adults into this connection, we allow nature and animals to:

 - Act as a mirror to support self discovery